SamLingle/UFO_sightings/README.md

 # UFO_sightings
-This site contains active Javascript code used to pull data from a different UFO sightings into a user friendly form.
-It showcases the manipulation of javascript objects and uses event listeners to pull data from an array into the html page.
+A site that pulls UFO sighting data from javascript objects and places them in a table with a filter option based on Dates.